eevanwong/Shopify-Frontend-Intern-Assignment/README.md

 ## Shopify 2021 Frontend Intern Assignment

-Utilized React with JavaScript, with react-notifications-component tied with animate.css for animated notifications (this counts as my banner as well)
+Utilized React with JavaScript

+Made with react-notifications-component tied with animate.css for animated notifications, as well as react-modal for modal windows for movie posters